lutitech/divic/README.md

 # NestJS GraphQL Application

-This is a sample NestJS application with GraphQL integration.
+This is a  NestJS application with GraphQL integration.
 It provides endpoints for user authentication and user management using GraphQL.

 ## Getting Started